 Oldhafer et al[21] reported frequent early recurrence after ALPPS for CRLM.
-Over a median follow up of 7 mo, six out of 7 patients (86%) developed recurrence.
-The median disease-free survival was 7 mo (3-13 mo).
+Over a median follow up of 7 mo, six out of seven patients (86%) developed recurrence.
+The median disease-free survival (DFS) was 7 mo (3-13 mo).
 However, the outcomes could have been accounted for by the relatively advanced disease status.
-The mean number of tumours was 7.6 (3-14) and the mean tumour diameter was 4.9 cm (1.7-11.3 cm).
-From the registry, the 1- and 2-year OS for CRLM are 76% and 62% respectively[3] , comparable with a 67% 3-year OS reported for a larges series of TSH[22].
+The mean number of tumors was 7.6 (3-14), and the mean tumor diameter was 4.9 cm (1.7-11.3 cm).
+From the registry, the 1- and 2-year overall survival (OS) for CRLM were 76% and 62%, respectively[3] , comparable with a 67% 3-year OS reported for a large series of TSH[22].
 While most case-control studies reported heterogeneous indications, comparison of CRLM outcomes was limited to two small retrospective series (Table 1).
-Ratti et al[6] compared 12 patients who underwent ALPPS with 36 TSH controls matched in terms of loco-regional staging and liver tumour status.
-With minimal dropout in the TSH arm (6%), one-year overall (92% vs 94%) and DFS (67% vs 80%) were comparable.
-R0 resection rate was 100% among patients completed resection procedures in both arms.
+Ratti et al[6] compared 12 patients who underwent ALPPS with 36 TSH controls matched in terms of loco-regional staging and liver tumor status.
+With minimal dropout in the TSH arm (6%), 1-year overall (92% vs 94%) and DFS (67% vs 80%) were comparable.
+R0 resection rate was 100% among patients with completed resection procedures in both arms.

-In Adam et al[9]’s series, median OS was lower for ALPPS arm at 2-year (42% vs 77%, P = 0.006) despite a higher completion rate (100% vs 63%, P < 0.001).
-This result compared unfavourably with registry data (2-year OS = 62%) and had to be interpreted with caution.
+Adam et al[9] reported median OS was lower for the ALPPS arm at 2-year (42% vs 77%, P = 0.006) despite a higher completion rate (100% vs 63%, P < 0.001).
+This result compared unfavorably with registry data (2-year OS = 62%) and had to be interpreted with caution.
 R0 resection rates were low (17.6% vs 19.5%, P = 0.67) in both arms.
-Indeed most patient in this series, irrespective of treatment arm, recurred early (1-year DFS 0% vs 10%, P = 0.21).
+Indeed, most patient in this series, irrespective of treatment arm, recurred early (1-year DFS 0% vs 10%, P = 0.21).
 An advanced preoperative disease status could be the culprit.
-Six (35%) and 12 (29%) patients had extrahepatic disease upon surgery in ALPPS and TSH arm respectively, and the median number of liver metastasis were 10 (Five in Ratti et al[6]’s series).
-The inferior oncological outcomes could be the results of aggressive tumour biology rather than the choice of surgical approach.
+Six (35%) and twelve (29%) patients had extrahepatic disease upon surgery in the ALPPS and TSH arms, respectively, and the median number of liver metastases were ten (compared to five reported in Ratti et al[6]).
+The inferior oncological outcomes could be the results of aggressive tumor biology rather than the choice of surgical approach.

-In the more recent LGIRO trial R0 resection rates were not different between ALPPS and TSH (77% vs 57%, P = 0.11) but survival data has yet been available[13].
+In the more recent LIGRO trial, R0 resection rates were not different between ALPPS and TSH (77% vs 57%, P = 0.11), but survival data has yet to be available[13].
 Long term oncological outcome of ALPPS is sparse due to its recent introduction.
 Whether ALPPS’s conceptual advantages would translate to actual benefits over TSH remains unanswered.

 RISK FACTORS FOR MORBIDITY AND MORTALITY

-The major morbidity associated with ALPPS were post-hepatectomy liver failure (PHLF), and bile leak.
+The major morbidity associated with ALPPS were PHLF and bile leak.
 Understanding the risk factors allow better patient selection for better outcomes.

 PHLF

 PHLF accounted for 75% of ALPPS related mortality[3,23].
 Using the 50-50 criteria[24], the international registry reported a 9% PHLF rate.
 Despite a rapid median volume gain of 80% before stage II, 80% of the patients with PHLF had an FLR of more than 30% of the total liver volume prior to stage II.
-Critics suggested that rapid remnant expansion in ALPPS was partly a result of tissue oedema rather than pure hypertrophy[25].
+Critics suggested that rapid remnant expansion in ALPPS was partly a result of tissue edema rather than pure hypertrophy[25].
 There was also concern if the increase in volume had been paralleled by a corresponding increase in function[26,27].
-The query was supported by the discrepancies between volume gain and functional assessment using hepatobiliary scintigraphy (HBS).
+The query was supported by the discrepancies between volume gain and functional assessment using hepatobiliary scintigraphy.
 Inter-stage functional increment assessed by (99m)Tc-Mebrofenin scan only attained half the value of volume expansion[28].
 This may in part explain the remarkable PHLF rate after ALPPS stage II despite satisfactory volume.